Mountain Lakes Triathlon

 The race staging is at the Guntersville Recreation Center.

-The 600 yard sprint swim and 1.5k Olympic swim are in Lake Guntersville.
+The 600 yard sprint swim is in Lake Guntersville.
 The course will be set up so you swim counter clockwise, keeping buoys on your left.
-The Olympic distance completes two loops of a half mile.
-Swimmers exit and re-enter the water to complete the 2nd loop.
 See the swim map for distinguishing buoys to follow and be sure to listen to race staff instructions at the swim start should there be any changes to course design on race morning.

 The swim will be conducted in a time-trial fashion.
 Race numbers are assigned by estimated swim time.
-A racer will enter the water approximately every 3 seconds, with relay teams and aquabike racers starting before individuals.
+Return to Racing Guidelines will further detail the gap between each racer start.
+We will ask everyone to social distance while lined up to start, with relay teams and aquabike racers starting before individuals.
 Course buoys are placed to help racers to stay on course.
 To assist you in determining your swim time, follow this pace chart provided by US Masters Swimming.
 Cyclorun racers will be advised when they can leave on the bike, as soon as the first swimmer enters the transition area.

 There will be no moving up in swim order on race day.
 Pre-register by the Wednesday night before the race to get a spot in the swim order!!!!
 All registrants after that time will have the UPPER numbers and starting at the rear.